 The Young Musician competition is one of seven competitions for young people organised by Rotary International in Great Britain and Ireland.
-The others are Young Chef, Young Photographer, Young Writer, Youth Speaks, Young Citizen Awards and the Technology Tournament.
+Among the others are Young Artist, Young Chef, Youth Debate, Young Environment Project, Young Filmmaker, Young Photographer, Young Scientist, Young Writer, Young Citizens Awards and the Technology Tournaments.

 To find out more about these competitions and other opportunities for young people, please contact your local Rotary Club or visit www.rotarygbi.org.